 Depending on how you are shipping your product, rising gas prices could potentially impact your shipping costs.
 If you want to recover some of that additional cost, we can adjust the price of an individual line item to increase based on where you are sending it.

-Speaking of shipping let’s dive into StarShip next.
+Speaking of Shipping… Let’s Dive into StarShip

 StarShip offers integrations to over 12 different e-commerce platforms.
 This includes shopping carts and marketplaces.
-So, we’re able to combine all of your different order points into one seamless integration when you’re shipping for both parcel and LTL carriers.
+So, we’re able to combine all your different order points into one seamless integration when you’re shipping for both parcel and LTL carriers.

-With StarShip you have the ability to quickly ship your small packages and pallets regardless of which mode of transport you’re using.
+With StarShip you can quickly and automatically ship small packages and pallets regardless of which mode of transport you’re using.
 Simplify the process of automating drops shipments, hazardous materials, international shipments, and EDI.

-V-Technologies niche is integration – providing the link between your ERP, accounting and business applications, and the warehouse resulting in faster, more efficient, shipment processing as well as front office visibility.
+V-Technologies’ niche is integration – providing the link between your ERP, accounting and business applications, and the warehouse resulting in faster, more efficient, shipment processing as well as front office visibility.

 Features & Functionality

-Save on shipping
+Save on Shipping

-- Achieve and maintain customer loyalty
+- Create and maintain customer loyalty

 - Automate pricing and shipping in Dynamics GP and Acumatica